calcom/cal.com/README.md

 ## Models from database that are not exposed

-mostly because they're deemed too sensitive can be revisited if needed. most are expected to be used via cal's webapp.
+mostly because they're deemed too sensitive can be revisited if needed.
+Also they are expected to be used via cal's webapp.

 - [ ] Api Keys
 - [ ] Credentials